 Claims should be filed in writing within ninety (90) days after a covered service is provided.
 If this is not reasonably possible, claims will be accepted up to twelve (12) months after the date of service.
-Normally, failure to file a claim within the required time limits will result in denial of Your claim.
-These time limits are waived if You cannot file the claim because You are legally incapacitated.
-You may be required to provide copies of bills, proof of payment, or other satisfactory evidence showing that You have incurred a covered expense for reimbursement.
+Normally,

 Notification of Initial Benefit Decision